|Nutritional Guidelines (per serving)|

 These pecan waffles are delicious with butter and maple syrup.
 A great breakfast for any time of the year.

-I didn't have pecan halves, so I used chopped pecans in the waffles pictured.
+We didn't have pecan halves, so we used chopped pecans in the waffles pictured.
 The waffle iron toasts the pecans as the waffles cook.

 Preheat electric waffle iron.

 Combine the eggs, milk, and vegetable oil in a large mixing bowl.
 Beat until well mixed and smooth.

 Beat in flour, baking powder, sugar, and salt.
 Add more milk, if necessary to make a batter that will spread easily.

 Following the instructions that came with your waffle maker, add the batter and spread it out; sprinkle with the pecan halves or pecan pieces, Cook the waffles until golden brown.